What is the difference between active and restorative yoga?

 • Blocks – help bring the floor closer to you

-This support system allows complete muscular relaxation, which is difficult to achieve in traditional poses.
-A supportive yoga bolster is particularly valuable for creating comfortable, sustainable positions during longer holds.
+This comprehensive prop support system allows complete muscular relaxation and joint decompression, which is difficult to achieve in traditional active poses.
+A supportive yoga bolster is particularly valuable for creating comfortable, sustainable positions during longer holds that promote deep tissue release and nervous system calming.

-Choosing between active and restorative yoga depends on your current physical condition, stress levels, available time, and specific wellness goals.
-Consider what your body and mind need most right now rather than what you think you should be doing.
+Choosing between active and restorative yoga depends on your current physical condition, energy levels, stress management needs, available time, and specific wellness goals.
+Consider what your body and mind need most right now rather than what you think you should be doing, and remember that your needs may change seasonally or during different life phases.

 • Feel energetic and want to build strength